Advice for Starting a Podcast

 - Don’t over-elaborate.
 You can send details if the person responds.

-That could be because it’s hard to gauge the listenership of a podcast, and most guests are going to feel uncomfortable asking directly.
-Therefore, if you have (i) a decent (10+) archive of episodes, and (ii) a professional-looking online presence (i.e. a thoughtfully designed website), and (iii) 10 listeners per episode, you’re going to be hard to tell apart from a podcast with 10,000 listeners per episode.
+If you’re starting a podcast, one nice feature of the medium (for you) Is that t’s hard to gauge the listenership of a podcast, and it’s a bit uncomfortable to ask directly.
+Therefore, if you have (i) a decent (10+) archive of episodes with cool people, and (ii) a professional-looking online presence (i.e. a thoughtfully designed website), and (iii) 10 listeners per episode, you’re going to be hard to tell apart from a podcast with 10,000 listeners per episode.
+The challenge is finding those 10 cool people — but surely you have at least 10 cool friends who would be happy to be a guinea pig for your podcast!

-If you’re doing your podcast (or similar) to precipitate some kind of change — i.e. you care about people acting on some of the ideas you share — then note that the composition of your audience is crucially important for the expected impact of your show.
+If you’re doing your podcast to precipitate some kind of change — i.e. you care about people acting on some of the ideas you share — then note that the composition of your audience is crucially important for the expected impact of your show.
 Think in terms of orders of magnitude rather than precise numbers: suppose you care about informing people’s choice of career.
 Then one motivated and interest-aligned recent graduate might be worth 1,000 ‘general audience’ listeners in terms of expected impact (I think).
 Who’s in your audience can therefore be a factor for whether an EA-inclined guest says yes to being on your show.
+You can learn about who listens to your show using the built-in analytics for your podcast host, by seeing who follows you on social media, and by running surveys.

-Some obvious advice which we’re only beginning to fully internalise: if you ask politely and succinctly, you might as well sometimes be really optimistic with who you choose to email.
-The only meaningful cost is the time cost of getting familiar with the guest’s work in order to write a well-informed email.
-But if you really do find the guest interesting, then reading their work is hardly time fully wasted.
+If you ask politely and succinctly, you might as well sometimes be really optimistic with who you choose to email.
+The costs are the time costs of getting familiar with the guest’s work in order to write a well-informed email, and the time costs on the guest’s part of reading the email.
+However, read on —

-Lastly, follow-up emails: not replying is often a polite way to reject a request for an interview without lying about having a full schedule or being honest about the interview not being quite worth your time.
+Not replying is another polite way to reject a request for an interview.
 We tend to send one follow-up if you hear nothing back after a fortnight or so, and no more.
-The follow-up should just briefly ask whether the guest saw the previous email — you don’t need to restate or reinforce the case for appearing on your show, but you can mention you’re happy to answer any questions the guest had.
+The follow-up should just briefly ask whether the guest saw the previous email — you don’t need to restate or reinforce the case for appearing on your show.
 More controversially: don’t ‘split the difference’ and say something to the effect that you’d be happy to do half an hour if 90 minutes is too long (etc.).
 If that really is a deciding factor, the guest will probably ask.

 Here’s a link to an example question sheet (the one we wrote for Gillian Hadfield).
 When we did the interview, we crossed off questions we’d asked, and left comments on the doc about what to skip, what we’re especially keen to ask, etc. The blue bullets are notes for our own use — we delete them from the copy we send to the guest.